9. Types of inspection

 The inspection team for integrated inspections

 An HMI, or an Ofsted inspector with an education background, who is suitably trained and experienced to undertake integrated inspections always leads an integrated inspection.
-The team includes a social care regulatory inspector (SCRI) who is trained and experienced in judging the quality of the boarding provision.
+The team includes a SCRI who is trained and experienced in judging the quality of the boarding provision.
 Additional social care inspectors may be added to the team, depending on the size and location of the boarding/residential provision and the number of children and young people on roll.
 The team usually spends 3 days on site.

 Preparing for an integrated inspection